 Kids and parents alike want to deal with a positive babysitter.

-Somebody negative or cynical comes across as not truly being invested in their job.
+A negative or cynical sitter comes across as not truly being invested in their job.
+Negativity doesn’t convey trustworthiness or relatability.
+It makes everyone uneasy.

 Basic things like making small-talk with parents or asking kids about their day creates a positive atmosphere.
-Kids that feel positively about you are more likely to follow instructions and stay in a good mood themselves.
-Parents are more likely to see you positively and recommend your services to other parents, or even give you a raise!
+Kids who feel upbeat about you are more likely to follow instructions and stay in a good mood themselves.
+Parents are more likely to see you favorably and recommend your services to other parents—or even give you a raise!

 What does being positive mean exactly?
-It's being friendly and empathetic.
-It's handling conflict in empathetic and reasonable ways.
+It's being friendly, cheerful, and empathetic.
+It's handling conflict in calm and reasonable ways.
 It's showing respect and caring while also showing a little humor.
 And it's generally showing a desire to help others.

-Sometimes as a babysitter, the right option is not clear and you have to make a hard choice.
+There will be times as a babysitter when the right option is not clear and you have to make a hard choice.
 As a leader, you will need to be able to think outside of the box and come up with non-traditional solutions.

 A creative leader is an analytical problem-solver.
-They can think critically and think ahead about what the result of their decision might be.
+They can think critically and plan ahead about what the result of their decision might be.
+They consider the resources at hand and think of novel solutions when necessary.

-Creative babysitters are also constantly coming up with new crafts and play activities to keep the kids they're watching busy.
-They're innovating and imaginative.
+Creative babysitters constantly come up with new crafts and play activities to keep the kids they're watching busy.
+They're innovative and imaginative.

 Try some of our fun craft ideas that kids love and add them to your bag of tricks.

-Creativity is also about being open-minded and listening to other ideas from kids and parents.
+Creativity is also about being open-minded and listening to ideas from kids and parents.

 Good babysitters and leaders should listen to the feedback they're given by both parents and kids.